-Add a bit of southern sweetness to Brussels Sprouts with the addition of Georgia Peaches.
+Add a bit of southern sweetness to Brussels sprouts with the addition of Georgia Peaches.
 Toss in some smoky bacon and you’ve got yourself a fresh and easy Brussels sprouts side dish that everyone will love.
-This post is sponsored by the Georgia Fruits and Vegetables Association.

 Did you know that it’s peach season in Georgia right now?
 I live very close by in Florida and have been benefiting from fresh and delicious peaches around me.
 I’ve been enjoying them so much that I’m even scheming to get up there and visit an orchard or two.
 I’ve heard a rumor that many of the peach orchards have homemade peach ice cream for sale in their packing sheds.
 You know I’ve gotta check this out.

-Today’s recipe is pretty different from peach ice cream though.
-It came about when I was thinking about how so many kids and adults dislike Brussels sprouts.
+Today’s recipe came about when I was thinking about how so many kids and adults dislike Brussels sprouts.
 It’s probably because they’re a bit bitter with that potent cabbage taste.
 I love that bitter cabbage edge but not everyone does.
 Why not add some sweet ingredients to Brussels sprouts to counter the bitterness and make them tastier for everyone?

 I went with peach for the main sweetness.
 But there’s also sweet Vidalia onions and maple syrup in the mix.
 For salt and fat, bacon.
 Of course.
 So good with Brussels sprouts and with maple syrup too.
 And then there’s a little bit of lemon juice added at the end for acidity and to bring everything together.